New Mexico Aquaculture

 Markets are available for fingerling crappie.
 A foodfish market is not yet feasible due to the difficulty in rearing large numbers in intensive systems.

-Crayfish are spawned in the culture pond and offspring are allowed to grow on natural or artificial forage to a marketable size with the brood crayfish remaining in the pond.
+Crayfish are spawned in the culture pond, and offspring are allowed to grow on natural or artificial forage to a marketable size, with the brood crayfish remaining in the pond.
 Harvesting is conducted with baited traps.

 Markets for crayfish exist in many areas of the U.S., but competition from Louisiana and Texas producers will make product differentiation and niche marketing important to any New Mexico producer.

 New Mexico has a large number of fish species with aquaculture potential.
-There also are several non-native non-indigenous, or exotic, aquaculture species with proven potential that could be raised in New Mexico.
+There are also several non-native, non-indigenous (or exotic) aquaculture species with proven potential that could be raised in New Mexico.
 These species include tilapia, the Chinese carps, and penaeid shrimp.
 This section will discuss, in general terms, the culture methods and markets for these exotic species.

 Chinese carps are, as their name implies, native to Asia.
-Carps traditionally cultured include: bighead carp, silver carp, common carp, grass carp, and mud carp.
+Carps traditionally cultured include bighead carp, silver carp, common carp, grass carp, and mud carp.
 In China, where these fish were first cultured, all carp species are reared together in a single pond.
-This system of culture is called "polyculture".
+This system of culture is called “polyculture.”
 Polyculture yields can be higher than those obtained in monoculture systems.
 Polyculture of carp with other species, including tilapia, has been successful.

 Markets for foodsize carp are limited to ethnic markets in large cities.
 Interest in canning bighead carp to compete with canned tuna has developed and may prove to be a viable market.
 Larger markets for foodsize carp in the U.S. are limited by consumer dislike for the large number of bones found in the flesh of carp.
 Grass carp, however, are a high-value fish.
 Grass carp are used to control aquatic weeds in many ponds and lakes throughout the U.S. This use has created an increasing market for grass carp.